AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 -  DIM = 1 or 2 or 3

--  —this is important.
-This tells the build system to compile in, and link the the radiation code.
+-  USE_RAD = TRUE—this is important.
+This tells the build system to
+   compile in, and link the the radiation code.

 Then type make to generate an executable file.